 Knowing the average profit margin of your industry is key to inform your pricing strategy.
 It indicates how much markup you can apply to the cost of goods to achieve an average margin position.

 You can calculate your product price based on a margin or markup target.
-Simply scroll down to access my easy-to-use retail margin calculator!
+Access my easy-to-use retail margin calculator to do just that.

 With the definition of profitability metrics out of the way, let’s answer the question: How can you improve your profit margins?